chrdev/wat4ff/README.md

       |   objc.dll
 ```

+* Or, highly unrecommended, install iTunes from the Store.
+By default no other
+  software can use DLLs within the app folder.
+You have to manually grant
+  permissions by using something like icacls.

 ## Tips

 For movies, use -q to control quality, ranging from 0 to 14, best quality to